Skip to main content

 • But!
 Caffeine is also the last ingredient on the list, meaning it doesn’t have a very high concentration.

-2. CeraVe Skin Renewing Eye Cream for Fine Lines and Wrinkles
+2. CeraVe Skin Renewing Eye Cream for Wrinkles and Dark Circles

-• Contains ceramides (true to CeraVe form) while also moisturizing with glycerin and hyaluronic acid.
+• Contains ceramides (true to CeraVe form), as well as glycerin and hyaluronic acid to moisturize the skin. .

-• It also contains retinol, which may improve the appearance of wrinkles.
+• It also contains caffeine, which may improve puffiness.

 • A versatile eye cream that works well with many different skin types.